 The Critical Media Lab (CML) is part of IXDM.
 It is a unique working environment and platform that allows for explorative reflection-in-action.
 As a distinctive component of the Campus of the Arts Basel, CML is a place where technologies are developed, research partners are convened, and public lectures and events are held.
 The Critical Media Lab’s activities stage and voice the public-facing aspects of our research.
 The lab is also a place for conceptual framing, a testing ground for notions and practices of criticality.

 IXDM is part of a wide-spread network of academic, cultural and commercial partners.
-Our newly founded institute at Dreispitz Basel has close local ties to the House of Electronic Arts (HeK), Atelier Mondial and the University of Basel.
+Our institute at Dreispitz Basel has close local ties to the House of Electronic Arts (HeK), Atelier Mondial and the University of Basel.
 We also cooperate nationally with the Swiss Design Network, the Swiss Artistic Research Network and other Swiss art and design schools.
 Our research activities are supported by Swiss national and international granting agencies.
 We have partnerships and collaborative research with groups all around the world.

 IXDM Brochure (PDF)